2 rock climbers found dead in Southern California – KION546

 Tahquitz Rock, with its steep granite cliffs, is a popular destination for climbers.

-Two climbers from Los Angeles fell 200 feet (60 meters) to their deaths on the rock in 2000, according to the LA Times.
+Two climbers from Los Angeles fell 200 feet (60 meters) to their deaths on the rock in 2000, according to the Los Angeles Times.